A characterization of chains in dimension three: A review of CR, para-CR, and path geometries

-Furthermore, if the fundamental invariants vanish, i.e. $\bC=\bT=0,$ then the Cartan curvature is zero and the Cartan connection coincides with the Maurer-Cartan forms on $\mathrm{PSL}(n+2,\RR)$ and the path geometry is locally equivalent to the canonical one on $\RR\PP^{n+1}$ whose paths are projective lines.
-If $\bC=0,$ then the path geometry defines a projective structure on the $(n+1)$-dimensional leaf space of $\scV,$ denoted by $M.$ If $\bT=0,$ then the $2n$-dimensional leaf space of $\scX$, i.e. the solution space of the corresponding system of ODEs, is endowed with a so-called $\beta$-integrable Segr\'e structure if $n\geq 2$ and a projective structure if $n=1$.
+Furthermore, if the fundamental invariants vanish, i.e. $\bC=\bT=0,$ then the Cartan curvature is zero and the Cartan connection satisfies the Maurer-Cartan equations of $\mathfrak{sl}(n+2,\RR)$ and hence the path geometry is locally equivalent to the canonical one on $\PP^{n+1}$ whose paths are projective lines.
+If $\bC=0,$ then the path geometry defines a projective structure on the $(n+1)$-dimensional leaf space of $\scV,$ denoted by $M.$ If $\bT=0,$ then the $2n$-dimensional leaf space of $\scX$, i.e. the solution space of the corresponding system of ODEs, is endowed with a so-called $\beta$-integrable Segr\'e structure when $n\geq 2.$

-Note that when $n=2$ and $\bT=0,$ then the induced $\beta$-integrable Segr\'e structure on the leaf space of $\scX,$ is a 4-dimensional half-flat conformal structure which is defined by the conformal class of the bilinear form $h$ in Proposition \ref{prop:3D-path-geom}.
-In this case $\bC$ coincides with the binary quartic representation of the self-dual Weyl curvature of the induced conformal structure.
+Note that when $n=2$ and $\bT=0,$ then the induced $\beta$-integrable Segr\'e structure on the leaf space of $\scX,$ is a 4-dimensional self-dual conformal structure of neutral signature which is defined by the conformal class of the bilinear form $h$ in Proposition \ref{prop:3D-path-geom}.
+In this case $\bC$ gives the binary quartic representation of the self-dual Weyl curvature of this conformal structure.